Napier cordon lifted following armed police incident in Maraenui - NZ Herald

 A police spokeswoman said a vehicle had allegedly been stolen from a Flaxmere address early this morning before it was located and then stopped by police about 10.30am.

-"Police located it and successfully deployed spikes on Wall St in Hastings," she said.
+"Police located it and successfully deployed spikes on Wall Rd in Hastings," she said.

 A 21-year-old man was arrested and charged with unlawfully taking a motor vehicle, driving in a dangerous manner and driving without a licence.